Vizzuality/heco-invest/infrastructure/README.md

 These resources include, but are not limited to:
 - <TBD>

+These are the GCP APIs that have to be enabled for this project to successfully deploy:
+- GCR
+- Cloud Build
+- Secret Manager

 The output values include access data for some of the resources above.